cabo/notable-tags/draft-bormann-cbor-notable-tags.md

   tag 36, except that the tag content is a byte string, which therefore can also carry binary MIME messages as per {{-mime}}.

-* Tag 21065, being registered by this document ({{iana}}), is a parallel to tag 35, with the difference that its text string tag content carries an I-Regexp regular expression {{-iregexp}} instead of a regexp of a more unspecified flavor.
+* Tag 21065, having been registered by this document ({{iana}}), is a parallel to tag 35, with the difference that its text string tag content carries an I-Regexp regular expression {{-iregexp}} instead of a regexp of a more unspecified flavor.
-  Companion tag 21066, being registered by Joe Hildebrand with a specification in
+  Companion tag 21066, having been registered by Joe Hildebrand with a specification in
   <https://github.com/hildjj/cbor-specs/blob/main/regexp.md>, is the
   equivalent for JavaScript (ECMA262), but besides the regular